tezedge/tezedge-debugger/README.md

 * `limit : 64bit integer value` - Maximum number of messages returned by the RPC.
 Default is 100 messages.
 * `log_level : string` - Log level, should be on of `trace, debug, info, warn, error`
 * `timestamp : string` - Unix timestamp representing time from which the logs are shown.
+* `direction : "forward" or "backward"` - Order of messages.
+Forward is from older to newer, backward is from newer to older.
+Default id `backward`.
+* `query : string` - Full text search.
+When use `query`, only `limit` is allowed, all other params are ignored.
+See https://docs.rs/tantivy/0.15.3/tantivy/query/struct.QueryParser.html as query language manual.
 ##### Example
 * `/v2/log?log_level=error` - Return all errors in last one hundred logs,